IslandNet (INL) – Terms and Conditions of Services

-This terms and conditions sets forth the entire terms and conditions respecting the Services, and supersedes any prior discussions respecting the same.
+These terms and conditions set forth the entire terms and conditions respecting the Services, and supersedes any prior discussions respecting the same.
 These terms may be amended as needed by the company without formal notification to customer.
 These terms and conditions for service will reside on the company website at www.islandnetjm.com

 Customer Service Representatives